Back to Pets

 Giving In to Whining

 While it's heartbreaking to hear your puppy cry, giving in teaches them that whining gets them what they want.
 Wait for a moment of quiet before letting them out.
+Revisit the decision filter above and the calm exit tactics in our enrichment guide to stay consistent.

 Using the Crate as Punishment

 The crate should never be associated with negative experiences.
 Never send your puppy to the crate when they've done something wrong.
+Need alternatives?
+Try the redirect strategies we teach in our calm behavior hub.

 Moving Too Fast

 Rushing the training process can create negative associations.
 Each puppy learns at their own pace, so be patient and don't skip steps.
+Follow the micro-session pacing from our feeder guide to build progression charts.

 Inconsistent Schedule

 Puppies thrive on routine.
 Inconsistent feeding, bathroom, and crate schedules can confuse your puppy and make training more difficult.
+Copy the time-block templates from our annual planner.

 Ignoring Basic Needs

 Make sure your puppy's basic needs are met before crating.
 A hungry, thirsty, or uncomfortable puppy will not settle well in a crate.
+Keep the daily checklist from our health monitoring article on your fridge.

 Having the right products can make a significant difference in your crate training success.
 Here are our top recommendations for creating a comfortable, safe, and appealing crate environment: